12 min read Personal Development

 Why do 92% of people fail to achieve their goals?

 The answer isn't lack of motivation or willpower.
 It's because they try to change everything at once instead of building the right habits systematically.
-This guide will show you how to succeed where others fail.
+This guide will show how to succeed where others fail.

 That's the power of habits.
 They're not just individual behaviors—they're the compound interest of self-improvement.
 A 1% improvement each day compounds to being 37 times better in a year.
 But here's the catch: most people approach habit building all wrong.